torchnyu/blog/_posts/2020-02-26-learning-languages.md

 The language also matters.
 Python and Java show up on practically every student's resume.
-Because it's so common, people will just see it as a student putting their two terms of Java on their resume and not verify it.
+Because it's so common, people will just see it as a student putting their two terms of Java on their resume and don't verify it.
 But if you were to put Haskell, a language that's somewhat infamous for being challenging, on your resume, there's a chance a dev will want to see if you *really* know Haskell.